thestackcollective/curriculum-site/module0/prework/wsl-computer-setup.md

 title:      Mod 0 - Windows Computer Setup
 ---

-These instructions are only to be used as a short-term solution while you are waiting for your official Turing Laptop (which is a Mac).
-As soon as you receive your Turing laptop, please complete the setup on our main [Computer Setup Page](./computer-setup)
+These instructions are only to be used as a short-term solution while you are waiting for your official TheStackCollective Laptop (which is a Mac).
+As soon as you receive your TheStackCollective laptop, please complete the setup on our main [Computer Setup Page](./computer-setup)

 If, at any point during this computer setup, things don't work as described, reach out to your instructors!